 The delicious, world-beating Yamazaki 25 Year Old was released all the way back in 1999, a whole 20 years ago now.
-The premium single malt whisky first burst onto the scene in celebration of the Yamazaki distillery’s 100th anniversary, and despite its higher than most price point, it was lauded by many in Japan, but was rather inaccessible for those outside of the country, as was the case with most Japanese whisky expressions at the time.
+The premium single malt whisky first burst onto the scene in celebration of Suntory’s 100th anniversary, and despite its higher than most price point, it was lauded by many in Japan, but was rather inaccessible for those outside of the country, as was the case with most Japanese whisky expressions at the time.

 Since then, Japanese whisky has grown exponentially in popularity, hitting headlines for its quality, beauty, the stories behind the expressions and some of the crazy amounts that the rarest bottles, we’re looking at Karuizawa and Hanyu in particular here, have fetched at auction.